 If you are an individual and are likely to lose valuable business assets under Chapter 7, and if your income is high enough, it may be advisable to file Chapter 13 instead, which lets you continue operating your business after you've declared bankruptcy.
-Ms. Langston will review your circumstances with you to determine a best course of action for you and your business.
+Ms. Roche will review your circumstances with you to determine a best course of action for you and your business.

 Contact A Small Business Bankruptcy Lawyer